Modern Slavery Statement

 We have zero tolerance to slavery and human trafficking.
 We have a procedure in place to monitor compliance and initiate remediation action.
 If there is a risk of non-compliance with any of Mindray’s values, which include a prohibition on slavery and human trafficking, we issue a “non-conformity improvement evaluation form” to the supplier.
 Upon receipt of such form, the supplier has to initiate remediation action.
 Mindray will then check the effectiveness of the remediation, through a site visit if necessary.
 If the supplier fails to make effective remediation within the agreed period, Mindray will cease to conduct business with that supplier.

-Mindray hereby declares that no incidents of modern slavery have been recorded or discovered within our organization or supply chain in the past 12 months.
+To the best of its knowledge, Mindray hereby declares that no incidents of modern slavery have been recorded or discovered within our organization or supply chain in the past 12 months.

 Training and Further Steps Taken